 There must be something in the double X chromosomes as none of the guy folks in the family are as gung-ho about coconut as Katie and me.
 We were happy to hoard these babies in honor of Mother’s Day.
 Girl power and all that.
 Coconut Desserts for the win!
 And now for some more recipes from some of my very favorite food bloggers so you can treat the wonderful mothers in your life to some deliciousness.
 I know my mom would approve of me sharing a mini version of Coconut Cake.
 In fact, she’d eat one for breakfast!

 - Use the paddle attachment for mixing this cupcake batter.
 You do not want to whip air into the mixture.

 - PRO-Tip: If you’ve ever forgotten to purchase buttermilk, you can easily make it at home.
 To a one-cup liquid measuring cup, add either a tablespoon of lemon juice or a tablespoon of vinegar.
-White vinegar or apple cider vinegar provide the most neutral flavor.
+White vinegar or apple cider vinegar provides the most neutral flavor.
 Fill the rest of the cup with milk.
 Let rest for 5 minutes or so and it will start to thicken and curdle.
 Use as directed.

-- I like to use a large, 1/4 cup scoop to dish out the cupcake batter.
+- PRO-Tip: I like to use a large, 1/4 cup scoop to dish out the cupcake batter.
 This helps ensure the cupcakes are approximately the same size.